wp-plugins/wp2yt-uploader/readme.txt

 7. YouTube for WordPress Insert Video into Posts and Pages
 8. YouTube for WordPress Media Element Player (Embedded Video)
 9. YouTube for WordPress Widget video playback in fancybox
+10. YouTube for WordPress Uploader Step #1
+11. YouTube for WordPress Uploader mid-upload at 79%

 == Changelog ==